AtaGenix Laboratories

 A 2025 study published in Vaccine (DOI: 10.1016/j.vaccine.2025.127241) by Jingping Hu and colleagues investigated whether stabilizing HSV-1 fusion glycoprotein B in its prefusion conformation (H516P mutation) would improve immunogenicity in mRNA and subunit vaccine formats.
 The study found no significant difference between wild-type gB and gB H516P, but demonstrated that subunit vaccines adjuvanted with QS-21 and CpG ODNs induced robust T-cell responses — a promising finding for HSV-1 vaccine development.

-Figure 1.
+Fig. 1.
 Study design and immune response overview.
-The research compared mRNA and subunit vaccine formats using wild-type gB and prefusion-stabilized gB H516P, evaluating humoral and cellular immune responses in mouse models with QS-21/CpG ODN adjuvants.
+The research compared mRNA and subunit vaccine formats using wild-type gB and prefusion-stabilized gB H516P with QS-21/CpG ODN adjuvants.
+Adapted from Vaccine 2025.

 Both AtaGenix-produced proteins performed equivalently in immunological assays, which was itself a key finding — it demonstrated that the H516P prefusion lock did not improve immunogenicity over wild-type gB in these vaccine formats.
 More importantly for the vaccine field, the subunit formulations adjuvanted with QS-21 and CpG ODNs induced strong IFN-γ and IL-2 T-cell responses, suggesting that cellular immunity (critical for controlling latent herpesvirus) can be effectively elicited with properly formulated protein-based vaccines.